Arzachena/Water-Volume/README.md

 Uses a Raspberry Pi and 3 Python modules to maintan an Sqlite database of measurements.
 4th module uses Flask and Pygal to provide a web page showing zoomed and un-zoomed display of database contents.

 1st module: Run by Cron every minute.
 Measures volume using GPIO in serial mode to interface with ultrasonic sensor.
 Stores volume readings in a table which uses triggers to make a FIFO queue.
+Also sends a data pair (data={"Volume": volume}) in Json format to a literal IP:Port.

 2nd module: Run by Cron every hour.
 Calculates average volume during last hour.
 Stores average in a FIFO table.